microsoft/playwright/docs/selectors.md

 ### zs

-Z-selector is an experimental engine to define selectors that can **survive future refactorings**.
-Changes in the UI markup can often cause existing UI selectors to break.
-While `data-*` attributes can be useful to establish contracts between app and test code, they can be an additional maintenance burden.
-It can also be difficult to introduce new attributes if you are testing third-party UI.
+The z-selector is an experimental engine to define selectors that can **survive future refactorings**.
+UI selectors that depend on the DOM hierarchy can be susceptible to markup changes. `data-*` attributes can be used to establish contracts that avoid nested node relationships, but they are not always available.

-Z-selector aims to search elements with precision and resiliency against layout changes.
-It does not depend on strict nesting, and can localize element search through accessible selectors, like text content and type of element.
-It can then combine that with precise last-mile lookup.
+Z-selector attempts to be a readable selector that does not depend on strict nesting, thereby being resilient to certain markup changes.
+Within a `zs` definition, you can use the following to select nodes: text content (`"Login"`), element type (`input`) and CSS classnames (`.container`).
+Node relationships are defined with the `~` combinator.
+Z-selector can also be combined with other selectors using the `>>` combinator as described above.

-Z-selector selector uses the `~` combinator
+#### The `~` combinator

+The `~` combinator defines a common ancestral relationship between nodes: it separates two nodes and matches the second node if the two share a common ancestor.
+This defines a node relationship that is flexible, and does not rely on strict nesting.

-(not to be confused with the [general sibling combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/General_sibling_combinator)) to traverse the DOM hierarchy.
-Let's see how `zs="Foo" ~ "Bar" ~ "Baz"` works.
+To understand how the selector engine traverses the hierarchy, let's see how `zs="Foo" ~ "Bar" ~ "Baz"` works.
 From the root, it will look for a node with the text "Foo".
-It will then start climbing up the hierarchy, until it finds a node with text "Bar".
-From that node it will start climbing until it finds a node "Baz".
+It will then start climbing up the hierarchy, until it finds a node in the sub-tree with text "Bar".
+From that node, it will start climbing until it finds a node "Baz".

 <img src="https://raw.githubusercontent.com/arjun27/tsgr/master/zs.png" width="400" />